Cyber Monday may be over, but great prices are here to stay.

 What should you be on the lookout for when shopping for a new dishwasher?
 We’ve covered the main items to be concerned about below.

 There are a few types of dishwashers available, and each addresses different needs.

 Built-in models are meant to be fitted right beneath a countertop, and offer standard capacity.
 Typically, built-in dishwashers are located next to the kitchen sink for plumbing connections, and it makes it easy to rinse the plates before loading them up.

 Countertop models are more compact, and perfect for those with no space for a built-in.
 They are also less expensive than their built-in counterparts.

 Portable units, on the other hand, can provide the same capacity as built-ins, but have wheels for easy transport around the kitchen.
 These often have a hose that attaches to the kitchen faucet for water supply.

 Countertop and portable models are great for those who move around a lot, or who lack the space for a traditional built-in.

 The capacity required will depend on the number of people you feed on a daily basis.
 Most regular sized built-ins have space for up to 12 place settings.
 Compact models have considerably less capacity, and are a good choice for those who produce fewer dirty dishes.
-Families or avid home cooks will likely prefer the flexible capacity of a regular-sized dishwasher.
+Larger households or avid home cooks will likely prefer the flexible capacity of a regular-sized dishwasher.